kennchua/kennchua.github.io/_pages/research.md

 ---

 ## Job Market Paper
-"The Impacts of School Finance on Student Achievment: Evidence from the Philippines."
+"The Impacts of School Finance on Student Achievement: Evidence from the Philippines."